mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:boom: Task 4: And now you run the playbook against your inventory
+:boom: Task 4: And now you run the playbook against your inventory.

 <details>
 <summary>:unlock: Show solution and expected output: Task 4</summary>